Revisiting Cases 2 and 11 of the Map Color Theorem: Case 2

 \section{Case 2}

-The arc-labeling in Ringel and Youngs's solution for Case 2 \cite{RingelYoungs-Case2} reuses much of their Case 11 labeling that we circumvented in the previous section.
+The arc-labeling in Ringel and Youngs's solution for Case 2 \cite{RingelYoungs-Case2} reuses much of their labeling in Case 11 that we circumvented in the previous section.
 Thus, it seems natural to simplify Case 2, as well.
 Their initial conditions on the current graphs, shown in Figure \ref{fig-case2-boundary}, add eight additional vertices (the two vertices $y_0$ and $y_1$ that result from the (V2) vortex are ultimately identified).
-We only need one additional constraint that is not difficult to satisfy.
-In fact, it is perhaps harder to find current graphs that \emph{do not} satisfy this constraint.
+No additional constraints are needed.

+Since the additional adjacency step is almost identical to that in Ringel and Youngs \cite{RingelYoungs-Case2}, we only sketch the details.
+The rotation at vertex $0$ is of the form